 Split testing and usability testing are probably the fastest ways to improve the profitability of your website.
 If you are not spending time on these two things, your web business is much less likely to succeed.

 If you are not sure what split testing and usability testing even are, here’s what Wikipedia say about them:

 Split testing is a testing technique wherein a control sample is compared to other samples in order to discover how to improve response or conversion rates.

 Usability testing is a testing technique used to evaluate a website by testing it on users, with the aim of observing people using the product to discover errors and areas of improvement

-There are a bunch of split testing tools, but these four are easy to use:
+There are a bunch of split testing tools, but these ones are easy to use: